Delta203/CloudSystem/Cloud-API/README.md

 The `CloudServerManager` helps the proxy to manage servers.
 The `CloudChannel` receives the packet and a server is added or removed based on this information.

+### Kick Hub
+`CloudListenerKickHub` ensures that a player is not kicked directly from the network if a server stops.
+A matching fallback server is searched and the player is directed to it when one is found.

 ### Commands
 - _/cloud_ Sends the cloud system main information.
 - _/l_, _/lobby_, _/hub_ Sends the player to a random lobby (fallback) server.